 The methodology (referred to as the "job plan") can be applied to any subject or problem.
 It is a vehicle to carry the project from inception to conclusion.
 By adhering to certain formalities.
 So the ultimate goal of Kaizen strategy and activities aim at improving Quality, Cost, and Delivery (QCD), thus QCD target has become a top priority for survival in business.
-On the instruction given by management for cost reduction activity by 600 Tonne press machine productivity improvement.
+On the instruction given by management for cost reduction activity by scrap utilization.
 The Kaizen is being planned to achieve the goal.
 For that following methodology is adopted.